ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 For example:

 - `The language that _osu!_ is written in is C# using the .NET Framework.`
+- `One of the game modes in _osu!_ is osu!catch.`

 ### Serial comma

+_The serial comma is also known as the "Oxford comma" or the "Harvard comma"._

-When listing items of 3 or more in a sentence, use the serial comma.
+When a list consists of 3 or more items in a sentence, use the serial comma.
+For example:

 - The game modes of _osu!_: osu!standard, osu!taiko, osu!catch`,` and osu!mania are fun to play with others.